Alwaki/AD_EYE/README.md

 * cd catkin_ws/src/platooning/scripts/
 * Then in the same terminal type: python gnuradio_client.py

-*The RQT-graph shoud look like this:*
+*The RQT-graph should look like this:*

 ![RQT](https://github.com/Alwaki/AD_EYE/blob/main/rqt.png)